So your organization understands the promise of employee advocacy for meeting marketing and sales objectives.

 Your next, natural question is: how can you activate and leverage employees and their networks to drive marketing outcomes?

 Next up is to launch an employee advocacy program.
 But this is one big endeavor.
 If you’re to activate your employees on social media, ensure you have a company-wide social media policy for your employees to follow.
-Here are some examples to get you started in the right direction.
+Here are some social media policy examples to get you started in the right direction.

 What Is a Social Media Policy?

 If you’re going to actively manage an employee advocacy program, a social media policy is vital.

 Firstly, it removes the worry from sharing anything on social media.
 One of the biggest reasons for low employee advocacy adoption is rooted in the fear of social media.
 They worry if they say the wrong thing or share the wrong thing, their company or job could be on the line.
 The reverse is also true: organizations worry due to a communication crisis or create a negative reputation, worse they could break the rules of social media compliance.

 However, a good, up-to-date social media policy does more than mitigate risk.
 It also sets your employees up for success, giving them guidance on how and where to share posts, etiquette to follow, incentives for sharing in the first place and tips for creating engaging posts.